apple/swift-system/NNNN-system-stat.md

   /// Total size, in bytes
   ///
+  /// The semantics of this property are tied to the underlying C `st_size` field,
+  /// which can have file system-dependent behavior.
+For example, this property
+  /// can return different values for a file's data fork and resource fork, and some
+  /// file systems report logical size rather than actual disk usage for compressed
+  /// or cloned files.
+  ///
   /// The corresponding C property is `st_size`. public var size: Int64 { get set }